Big buildings, big festivals and big adventure fill one of Canada’s biggest provinces. No wonder so many people come to visit.

 You might think that if you've seen Niagara Falls once, you've seen it all.
-But the roar of the water as you approach it, the mist you feel on your face as you look up 50 metres at a true natural wonder, and the sheer power of the falls that you can feel to your bones -- you'll never get tired of that!
-And there are plenty of different ways to experience Niagara Falls.
-Taking a boat ride with Hornblower Niagara Cruises for an up-close and soggy view might be the most classic approach, but you can also zipline towards them on the new MistRider Zipline to the Falls or Journey Behind the Falls, travelling through tunnels until you're literally behind a wall of water.
-Or maybe you want to see them from above with Niagara Helicopters, or wait until night when the Falls light up in colour.
+But the sound of the water as you approach it, the mist you feel on your face as you look up 165 feet at a true natural wonder, and the sheer power of the falls that you can feel to your bones... those things never really get old.
+Either way, there are a bunch of different ways to experience Niagara Falls.
+Taking a boat cruise for an up-close and soggy view might be the most classic approach.
+But you can also Journey Behind the Falls, travelling through tunnels until you're literally behind a wall of water.
+Or maybe you want to take them in from above in a helicopter, or wait until nightfall when the Falls light up in color.
 Throw in all the attractions and entertainment in the surrounding neighborhood, and you start to realize why a classic stays a classic.

 The CN Tower's EdgeWalk

-The CN Tower is one of Canada's most well-known landmarks, but a visit to the 553-metre-tall building isn't just about the view.
-Those who feel a bit bold can walk across the Glass Floor, only 2.5 inches thick, 113 storeys above the ground.
-Those who are feeling even more bold might travel up another 33 storeys to the SkyPod observation platform for the best views of the city.
-But the real draw -- the attraction unlike anything else in the world--is the EdgeWalk.
-Strap on a harness, head outside the tower, and walk along the building's edge with nothing but air between you and the ground.
-This is not for those with a fear of heights or the faint-of-heart; it's for thrill-seekers who want a serious adrenaline rush, and the chance to tell their friends they did the highest hands-free walk in the world.
+The CN Tower is one of Canada's most well-known landmarks.
+But a visit to the 1,815-foot building isn't just about seeing the sights.
+Those who feel a bit bold can walk across the glass floor, only 2.5 inches thick, 113 stories above the ground.
+Those who are feeling even more bold might travel up another 33 stories to the SkyPod observation platform for the best views of the city.
+But the real draw, the attraction unlike anything else in the world, is the EdgeWalk.
+Strap on a harness, head outside the tower and walk along the building's edge with nothing but air between you and the ground.
+This is not for those with a fear of heights or the faint-of-heart.
+It is for those who want a serious adrenaline rush, and the ability to tell their friends they did the highest hands-free walk in the world.

 Ottawa River Rafting

-Northwest of the nation's capital, the Ottawa River surges through the Canadian Shield.
-This waterway, once crossed by First Nations people and European fur traders, is now home to pure whitewater adventure.
-The Ottawa Valley is known as the Whitewater Capital of Canada.
-Choose one of the local rafting companies and, with experienced guides at the helm, safely splash and roll through one of the world's great whitewater routes.
-The difficulty and force of the river varies, so you don't need to be an experienced paddler to enjoy being on the water.
+Northwest of the nation’s capital, the Ottawa River surges through the Canadian Shield.
+This waterway, once crossed by First Nations and fur traders, is now home to pure whitewater adventure.
+In fact, the Ottawa Valley is known as the Whitewater Capital of Canada.
+Choose one of the local rafting companies and, with experienced guides at the helm, safely splash and roll through one of the world’s great whitewater routes.
+The difficulty and force of the river varies, so you don’t need to be an experienced paddler to enjoy being on the water.
 Just hop in the boat and enjoy yourself.

 Great Spirit Circle Trail

-The Great Spirit Circle Trail is a true cultural experience, introducing visitors to the lives of the First Nations Anishinaabe people of Manitoulin Island, the largest freshwater lake island in the world.
+The Great Spirit Circle Trail is a real cultural experience, exposing visitors to the lives of the Anishinaabe people of Manitoulin Island, the largest freshwater lake island in the world.
 From waterfalls to breathtaking views, the natural beauty of the island is only surpassed by the culture and tradition that it houses.
 Seven First Nations reserves can be found on Manitoulin, and the rich Aboriginal history is extremely important to all of its residents.
-The Great Spirit Circle Trail puts you in the hands of an experienced local guide, who will explain the history of the island, its nature, and its peoples.
-Hear their stories, share in their food, and even take part in a traditional ceremony.
+The Great Spirit Circle Trail puts you in the hands of a local guide, who will walk you through the history of the island, its nature and its peoples.
+Hear their stories, share in their food and even take part in a traditional ceremony.

 Fort William Historical Park